renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-helpers.md

 import Icon from "@site/src/components/icon";

-# Helper components in Langflow
+# Helper components in Aiexec

 Helper components provide utility functions to help manage data, tasks, and other components in your flow.

 ## Use a helper component in a flow

-Chat memory in Langflow is stored either in local Langflow tables with `LCBufferMemory`, or connected to an external database.
+Chat memory in Aiexec is stored either in local Aiexec tables with `LCBufferMemory`, or connected to an external database.

 The **Store Message** helper component stores chat memories as [Data](/concepts-objects) objects, and the **Message History** helper component retrieves chat messages as data objects or strings.